 Skip to main content

-This guide walks you end-to-end through the Finance API — from creating your first party to settling a transfer.
-Every step uses real request and response shapes from the live spec.
-Run it against staging and you’ll have a working integration in under an hour.
+This guide walks the Finance API end-to-end — from creating your first party to settling a transfer.
+Every step uses real request and response shapes.
+Run it against staging and you’ll have a working integration.

 Base URL (staging): https://api-staging.venlyfinance.com/v1 Auth: OAuth2 Bearer token in the Authorization header.
 Tokens expire after 5 minutes — see the Authentication guide.